-- Fashion & Design Fashion Illustration, Couture, Draping, Pattern Drafting, Flat Pattern - Fashion Fabrics and Production Sewing Fundamentals and Construction, Speciality Fabrics, Active wear, Knitwear, Outdoor Clothing, Creating Home Décor - Fashion and Promotion Fashion Dynamics, Fashion Retailing, Fashion Merchandising - Fashion & History Creative Costuming, Theatrical Costuming, Textile Arts, Evolution of Fashion, Cultural Fashions - Fashion & Textile Arts Fashion Dynamics, Digital Embroidery , Surface Embellishment, Wearable /Art, Textile Arts
+- Sewing and Production Sewing Fundamentals and Garment Construction, Speciality Fabrics, Active wear, Knitwear, Outdoor Clothing, Tailoring, Creating Home Décor, Pattern Drafting, Flat Pattern, Pattern Couture - Design and Illustration Fashion Illustration (3 credits available), Couture, Draping, Creators of Fashion - Fashion Promotion, and the "Why," of Fashion- Merchandising, Retailing, Fashion Dynamics - Costume and & History Creative Costuming, Theatrical Costuming, Evolution of Fashion, Cultural Fashions, Fashion History - Textile Arts Fashion Dynamics, Digital Embroidery, Surface Embellishment, Wearable Art, Textile Arts - FAS Projects these are open projects that may crossover into other CTS areas.
+Some examples include Fashion Film Projects, Fashion Zines, History of Makeup, Fashion and Cooking Trends, Clothing Research for Sports Performance, Digital Fashion.

 Discover what Fashion Studies can do for you.
-It is a program tailor made just for you.
-Challenge yourself and try it!
+It is a program "tailor made," just for you - lots of freedom and choice in projects!
+Join in at any level - the possibilities are endless!